cdevents/community/rfc/cdevents-translator.md

 }
 ````

-#### Implement gerrit-translator-cdevents plugin
+#### Implement gerrit-translator plugin
-Plugin with the name `gerrit-translator-cdevents` will be created in a separate repo/package.</br>
+Plugin with the name `gerrit-translator` will be created in a separate repo/package.</br>
 GerritTranslator needs to implement the `cdeventstranslator.EventTranslator` interface to handle the translation from Gerrit event to CDEvent and that communicates over a gRPC connection.</br>
 Call `plugin.Serve` to serve a plugin from the main function to GRPC server using hashicorp's go-plugin

-Build the `gerrit-translator-cdevents` plugin using `go build`, so that the plugin can be loaded/used from other Golang main application to `TranslateEvent`
+Build the `gerrit-translator` plugin using `go build`, so that the plugin can be loaded/used from other Golang main application to `TranslateEvent`

-- Example structure of `gerrit-translator-cdevents` plugin:
+- Example structure of `gerrit-translator` plugin:
 ````go
 package main